-The provision for income taxes represents a deferred tax provision related to the amortization of tax deductible goodwill and state and local income tax provisions.
-The provision increased as a result of increased amortization of the tax deductible goodwill resulting from the acquisition of SpecTal.
+The provision for income taxes primarily represents a deferred tax provision related to the amortization of tax deductible goodwill and foreign, state and local income tax provisions.
+The provision increased as a result of increased amortization of the tax deductible goodwill resulting from the acquisitions of SpecTal in October of 2006 and ACI in July of 2007.